-As for countries, we would advise conservative investors to invest only in European countries , which leaves Latvia and Poland.
+With regard to countries, we would advise conservative investors to invest only in European countries, which leaves Latvia and Poland.

-Under credit rating Ventures is listed.
-Strictly speaking, this is not a credit rating but a type of credit , because it is invested in secured real estate loans.
+Ventures are listed under credit rating.
+Strictly speaking, this is not a credit rating but a type of credit because it is invested in secured real estate loans.
 Conservative investors should select BuyBack and PG only.

-You should keep the default setting that you do not want to invest in loans with currency influence (currency risk).
+You should keep the default setting that you do not want to invest in loans with currency impact (currency risk).

-You should invest only in loans with Current status.
+You should invest only in loans with status "Current".
 These are loans where there have been no delays so far.